Walking on a Path

 2018

-Our sensory systems activate only in the presence of change, and our cognitive awareness of heat, light or sound is not of the environment at all, but of the manner in which our own bodies are reacting to the environment.
+“Our sensory systems activate only in the presence of change, and our cognitive awareness of heat, light or sound is not of the environment at all, but of the manner in which our own bodies are reacting to the environment.”-Michelle Addington, ”The Phenomena Of The Non-Visual”

-I documented the sensations of light, temperature, sound, and space in digital numbers while walking down a street, capturing data from both my physical body and electronic sensors.
-These data were translated respectively into concentrations of charcoal lines, illustrating that my body experienced two distinct versions of the same path.
+The intention of this project is to observe the body’s fluid adjustments and self-regulating responses to space and time.
+I documented sensations of light, temperature, sound, and spatial conditions in digital data while walking along a street—recording inputs from both my physical body and electronic sensors.
+These datasets were then translated into varying densities of charcoal lines, revealing that my body experienced and interpreted two distinct versions of the same path.